ali-bennezia/ali-bennezia/README.md

 Hey.
-I'm a french future-software-dev (hopefully) currently going through a course at the Doranco Multimedia school.
+I'm a Software Developer.
+I'm interested in various technologies, be it concerning microcontrolers, the Web, game engines, electronics.
+Anything that counts as STEM, really.